– Satyakam Ray

 Importance in the present context:

-Today’s world is a mixture of regressive patriarchal mentality and ultra-liberal obstinate sexuality.
+Today’s world combines a regressive patriarchal mentality and ultra-liberal obstinate sexuality.
 While one section is busy imposing different to-do lists on the less powerful women folk with a religious, traditional mindset, the other section is busy exploring different sexual sensuousness claiming they are open-minded.

 The open-minded mindset doesn’t justify how the goals of Purusartha, self-realization, or Moksha can be attained by random mating through finding dates on digital platforms.